na-na-hi/renget/archive/how2playba.md

 >Eleph shops
 You max out your wife.
 After that?
 You max the alt of your wife (she has an alt right?)
 Otherwise bring Serina to 2\*.
 After that?
 You post your roster in the /bag/ general and ask for help.
 It's faster that way.
-Don't use ur elephs for farmable characters if you can, they're quite literally farmable.
+Don't use ur elephs for [farmable characters](https://rentry.co/how2playba#farmable-units) if you can, they're quite literally farmable.

 Ignore eleph shop 2.
 It has some good stuff in it, but elephs are a really rare resource.
 Do not brick yourself and buy the secret note here.
 Do not.

 >Raid shop
 ![For me, Hanako is SSS tier.
-Buy her elephs NOW](https://i.imgur.com/goX8KDM.png) Don't get the secret tech note until you actually need it.
+Buy her elephs NOW](https://i.imgur.com/goX8KDM.png)

+Don't get the secret tech note until you actually need it.
 You use it to bring your regular skills from 9 -> 10, which aren't a bottleneck until you're well into your BA tenure.
 Besides that ur free to buy whatever you need.
 I personally recommend buying stuff for the current and next raid.

 - "idk what to buy, which BDs/technotes do I pick?"

 Gehenna/Millennium/Trinity.
 They're the 3 biggest schools, and they have a lot of meta students.
+You'll always be needing their mats.
+Always.

 >PvP shop
 **Save ur shit for AP drinks, maybe buy Utaha.
 Maybe.**

 In general you want to save up your coins so you get to buy out the pvp drinks during events.
 If there's a girl that appeals to you feel free to buy her.
 Utaha is the most 'meta' character in this shop, as her UG makes her a top pvp support.
 She requires a lot of investment however.
 Don't buy the reports or credits, they really really suck.
 You can buy the drinks and farm commissions for a better efficiency
-Consider bringing Shizuko to 3* when a Shirokuro raid is approaching.
+Consider bringing Shizuko to 3\* when a Shirokuro raid is approaching.

 If you ever want to unlock any of the 3\*s available that's fine, theyre just very very niche.
 Don't expect them to be good.